THE FOUR SEASONS OF ISOLATION (2022)

 A Concerto for One

-Sirens (Spring) – The violin engages sine waves in a duet.
-The resulting siren harmonies eerily slide between chords.
-8 minutes
+Sirens – The sirens blare at the onset of the pandemic.
+The violin engages the simple wave forms in a duet.
+The resulting siren harmonies eerily slide from one chord to the other.

-The Ocean Between Us (Fall) – The violin reflectively plays a melody on the separation from loved ones.
-Multiple violin samples are mixed with convolution reverb, consequently creating an ocean with waves of sound.
-9 minutes
+The Ocean Between Us – The waves of the ocean are a backdrop to the violin’s melancholy melody, a reflection on the separation from loved ones.
+Multiple violin samples are played through a convolution reverb to create an ocean of sound.